 The beauty of this soup is that it’s a pantry soup (I always keep all the ingredients on hand).
-It’s one of those dishes I make when I’m pressed for time or have some last minute company coming over.
-I always start by sauteing the aromatics – onions and garlic – and then adding the spices.
+I always start by sautéing the aromatics – onions and garlic – and then add the spices.
 One trick I’ve learned from Geoffrey Zakarian, chef in New York City, is to let the tomato paste “brown” in the pan together with the spices and other aromatics as well.
 This can boost the soup flavor in a big way.
 Letting the tomato paste heat through and then deglazing the pan caramelizes the sugars, making the soup smoother and sweetening the flavor.

 Next come the red lentils, which are such a great legume.
 They cook in a very short time and don’t require any pre-soaking, like other pulses do.
 Since red lentils fall apart while cooking, they are the perfect addition to this soup.
 They act as a thickener and provide a velvet-like texture.
 If the soup is not creamy enough for you, you can always puree half of the soup in a blender.

 I should also mention that the flavor of this red lentil soup only improves with an overnight stint in the fridge.
 Go ahead and make a batch to eat throughout the week.
 If your weather is still snowy and dreary like it is here in Canada, you’ll enjoy eating this comforting soup for sure.
 It’s pairs perfectly with my this nut and seed bread.

 Tools You’ll Need